songololo/aiovectortiler/README.md

 It is compatible with with MVT client-side vector tile libraries such as [Mapbox GL JS](https://www.mapbox.com/mapbox-gl-js/api/).
 MVT encoding is performed by Mapzen's [mapbox-vector-tile](https://github.com/tilezen/mapbox-vector-tile) module.

 It is easy to configure by means of SQL requests provided in YAML recipe files.
-Here is an [example recipe](https://github.com/etalab/utilery-osm-recipe/blob/master/utilery.yml) for OpenStreetMap data
+Here is an [example recipe](https://github.com/etalab/utilery-osm-recipe/blob/master/utilery.yml) for OpenStreetMap data.

 Note that tests are pending reimplementation for compatibility with the aiohttp ecosystem.